 Living in or Renovating an Older Home?
 Asbestos Dangers and Risks

 Don’t you love that feeling of going home?
-Or maybe now that you’ve been stuck in it more than usual (thanks 2020), you’re looking for a way to modify, level-up, or update your existing home.
+Or maybe now that you’ve been stuck in it more than usual (thanks 2020), you’re looking for a way to modify, level up, or update your existing home.

-If you are spending more time at home and perhaps considering renovations, you need to know that older homes may pose serious dangers to you and your family.
+If you are spending more time at home and perhaps considering renovations, you need to know that older homes may pose severe dangers to you and your family.
 Homes built before 1985 are likely to have been built using asbestos-containing materials.
 And even some homes built before November 1999 (when the full asbestos ban in the UK was put in place) could contain asbestos.

 So what can you do to stay safe and protect your family?
 Practising a little bit of caution can go a long way.
-Here is what you need to know and how to safely protect you and your family.
+Here is what you need to know and how to safely protect yourself and your family.

 What is asbestos?

 Asbestos is a natural mineral substance that must be mined from underground.
-It is composed of tiny, wispy fibres that can easily break into microscopic pieces that when inhaled can be disastrous to human health.
+It is composed of tiny, wispy fibres that can easily break into microscopic pieces that, when inhaled, can be disastrous to human health.